jaytimm/puremoe/README.md

 [mesh-resources](https://github.com/jaytimm/mesh-resources) library.

-The package provides a straightforward retrieval interface for PubMed literature, with **utility in agentic LLM applications and RAG workflows** requiring access to abstracts, full-text articles, entity annotations, and bibliometric data.
+The package provides a straightforward retrieval interface for PubMed literature, with **utility in LLM workflows and RAG applications** requiring access to abstracts, full-text articles, entity annotations, and bibliometric data.

 ## Installation